Bannon slams GOP leaders, says he's "absolutely" going to war with them

 Following his White House departure, Bannon, who’d been a central figure in a power struggle over influencing an often unpredictable president, told the Weekly Standard he had his “hands back on my weapons” and vowed “to crush the opposition.”

 Meanwhile, the feud between Trump and McConnell has grown in the weeks since the party’s plan to repeal and replace Obamacare failed.
-Tensions only worsened this week after Trump struck a deal with the Democrats over the debt ceiling, leaving his fellow Republicans reeling.
+Tensions only worsened this week after Trump struck a deal with Democratic leaders over the debt ceiling, leaving his fellow Republicans reeling.

+Trump appeared to take a shot at Republicans on Twitter Friday morning, blasting them again for their health care failure and urging them to "hurry" on tax reform.

+"Republicans, sorry, but I've been hearing about Repeal & Replace for 7 years, didn't happen!
+Even worse, the Senate Filibuster Rule will.......never allow the Republicans to pass even great legislation.
+8 Dems control - will rarely get 60 (vs. 51) votes.
+It is a Repub Death Wish!" he tweeted in a pair of posts.